Stool guaiac test

 What Abnormal Results Mean

-Abnormal results may be due to problems that cause bleeding in the stomach or intestinal tract, including:
+Abnormal results may be due to any problem that causes bleeding in the stomach or intestinal tract, including:

 Colon polyps